Xabaril/lucecu/README.md

 - A Kubernetes controller with Kubernetes client dependency

  To get more information, please checkout our [Getting Starting with K8S Operator template](./docs/GettingStarted-K8SOperator.md)

+## B2C BFF template fore React

+This template creates the default scaffolding project ofr a React SPA application with Backend for FrontEnd using YARP reverse proxy.

+To get more information, please checkout our ....

 ## Acknowledgements
 *Lucecú* is built using the following great open source projects and free services: